 The Churches Education Council was formed to coordinate the work of the church agencies that until 1985 enrolled more students than government schools.
-Now the churches run 53 per cent of the primary schools in the country, 30 per cent of the secondary schools and 41 per cent of the vocational schools.
+In 2004 the churches were running 53 per cent of the primary schools in the country, 30 per cent of the secondary schools and 41 per cent of the vocational schools.